pagkly/Zed/Investopedia4/Moore's Law Explained.md

 ### What is Moore’s Law?

-In 1965, George Moore posited that roughly every two years, the number of transistors on microchips will double.
+In 1965, George Moore posited that roughly every two years, the number of transistors on microchips [[Will|will]] double.
 Commonly referred to as Moore’s Law, this phenomenon suggests that computational progress will become significantly faster, smaller, and more efficient over time.
 Widely regarded as one of the hallmark theories of the 21st century, Moore’s Law carries significant implications for the future of technological progress—along with its possible limitations.

 ### How has Moore’s Law impacted computing?